CorsixTH/CorsixTH/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: Feature or enhancement summary
+title: Give a feature/enhancement summary
 labels: enhancement
 assignees: ''